Kyoru007/TasX/README.md

 src/
 │
 ├── App.js        # Main component of the application
-├── App.css       # Styling for the app
+└── App.css       # Styling the app
-└── index.js      # Entry point for the app

 Customization

-Feel free to update the styling in App.css or modify the components in App.js to fit your requirements.
+Feel free to update the styling in App.css or modify the components in App.jsx to fit your requirements.